 The legal name for a UCC filing is the UCC-1 Financing Statement.
 According to its original definition, a UCC filing can state that a business lender might have an interest in the asset of a borrower.
 It can also be modified to state that the business lender could legally claim every single piece of equipment or inventory owned by the borrower’s business in the event of a default.
 Sometimes, a UCC filing will state that the business lender can seize business assets, but it won’t name them individually.

-In most cases, the UCC filing is created primarily to lay out precisely what the business lender can do with the secured assets once it is established that the borrower will not be able to pay off the debt.
+In most cases, the UCC filing is created primarily to lay out precisely what the business lender can do with the secured assets once it is established, the borrower will not be able to pay off the debt.
 Let’s say a borrower puts up his house as collateral.
 A UCC filing could state that the borrower’s home is foreclosed on in the event of a default or bankruptcy.
 It could also state that the house is seized or just sold off.

 UCC filings are active for five years.
 That doesn’t mean they are only issued for business loans with terms of at least five years.
 The five-year feature is included to clarify how long the business lender has to claim the assets named in the filing.
 If the loan terms exceed that time frame, the business lender must renew the filing once five years have passed.